nofxx/schemaless/README.md

   index :name
   index :name, :cylinders

-  ...code...
+  ...

 end

 ```

+Why?
+---

 * Schema is **defined in code**, not in the DB.
-If you're in the dumb DB wagon, rejoice!
 (Plus no need for annotate models)

 * It's easier and **less time** consuming.
-Honestly, you never forgot that field and had to rewrite a migration?
+Honestly, you never forgot that field and had to re-run a migration?

-*
+* There's no footprint in production mode.
+No code executed in production mode.

+How?
+---

-## DEVELOPMENT | Live mode
+# DEVELOPMENT | Live mode

 This mode runs only in development mode.